OpenDSA/OpenDSA/RST/en/PointersJava/BasicPointers2.rst

-In the ``badPointer`` example above, the compiler would actually catch the mistake above before it is allowed to even run, because the unitialized reference is being dereferenced.
+In the ``badPointer`` example above, the compiler would actually catch the mistake above before it is allowed to even run, because the uninitialized reference is being dereferenced.
 But the exact same result would happen if your program had for some reason set the value of ``badPointer`` to ``null``.